mui/material-ui/docs/src/pages/components/css-baseline/css-baseline.md

 - Set the `theme.typography.body1` style on the `<body>` element.
 - Set the font-weight to `theme.typography.fontWeightBold` for the `<b>` and `<strong>` elements.
 - Custom font-smoothing is enabled for better display of the Roboto font.

+Note that if you want to add additional `@font-face` declarations, you need to use the string CSS template syntax for adding style overrides, so that the previosly defined `@font-face` declarations won't be replaced.
+See the [typography's customization example](/customization/typography/#self-hosted-fonts) for more info.

 ## Customization